Emanuel and Endeavor CFO Jason Lublin gave a rundown of the growth seen in recent years;

 10. Conor McGregor: 2013 Topps UFC Bloodlines RC #FACM (eBay)

 Conor McGregor is still the biggest name in the sport by a wide margin, even if he’s more likely to make the news for an ill-timed tweet in recent years.
-‘The Notorious’ held the Cage Warriors Featherweight and Lightweight Championships in 2012, and did the same in the UFC after defeating Eddie Alvarez.
+‘The Notorious’ held the Cage Warriors Featherweight and Lightweight Championships in 2012.
+He did the same in the UFC after defeating Eddie Alvarez.

-We’re looking at the Topps Bloodlines set, which contains a rare McGregor rookie that shows the fighter teeing off against Marcus Brimage.
+We’re looking at the Topps Bloodlines set.
+It contains a rare McGregor rookie that shows the fighter teeing off against Marcus Brimage.

 There’s also a signed version, which features a ‘1st Autograph’ logo in the top right corner.